logaretm/villus/docs/content/guide/plugins.md

     key: number; // a unique key to identify this operation (useful for cache)
     type: OperationType; // the operation type: `query` or `mutation` or `subscription` };
-  opContext: FetchOptions; // Read-only of the current operation context, contains stuff like `headers`, `body` and `url` and other fetch options
+  opContext: FetchOptions; // The current operation context, contains stuff like `headers`, `body` and `url` and other fetch options response?: ParsedResponse<unknown>; // The fetch operation response except it contains a parsed `body` property }
-}

 type ClientPlugin = ({ useResult, operation }: ClientPluginContext) => void | Promise<void>;